Davideb94/Flujd/readme.md

 `$    livedev home.html 9090`
 and it will automatically open a chrome window, load your home.html on the port 9090 and start waiting for changes in the current working directory.

-You can also just type
+You can also just type inside your working directory
 `$    livedev`
 and it will look for an index.html and launch it on the port 8888.